 Civil War Union Colonels of Mount Auburn Cemetery

-Born in Queen’s County, Ireland, Cass’s parents brought him to Boston when he was nine months old.
+Born in Queen’s County, Ireland, Thomas Cass immigrated to America with his parents when he was nine months old.
 He became owner of a trading vessel and stockholder in a Boston towboat company.
 In 1861 Governor Andrews commissioned Cass as colonel and asked him to form an Irish regiment, the 9th Mass.
 Volunteers.
 Before Cass’s troops left Boston for battle, the governor attempted to ease ethnic tensions by presenting a flag to the regiment and raising an Irish flag for the first time among other nation flags on the Boston Common.
 After being severely wounded in the battle of Malvern Hill, Cass returned to Boston for surgery in 1862 but died the following day.

 Davis was born in Brookline and worked as a book publisher in Cambridge.
 Belonging to the Putnam Lodge of Freemasons, he was an active Mason.
 The civil war broke out when Davis was forty-three years old and he was appointed brigadier general of the Mass.
 Volunteer Militia.
 The following year he was named colonel of the 39th Mass.
 Infantry.
 He led an independent brigade in the Defenses of Washington during the winter of 1862-63.
 Davis was killed in action during the battle of Petersburg in 1864.